0 User Reviews

 “No Logging Policy!
 We value and respect your privacy — in and out of the web.
 We never log or monitor your VPN network traffic.”

 Drilling down a bit more, SaferVPN does not keep any usage logs.
-It also does not log your IP address when you make connections, or but it does keep a fair amount of other connection (metadata) information:
+It also does not log your IP address when you make connections.
+However, it does keep a fair amount of connection (metadata) information:

 "• date and time on which the Session began, date and time on which the Session ended,